Raspberry Pi's are cool little computers and I have a few I use in my adventures. I don't have an original though. :-(

 vcgencmd get_throttled

 There are codes I should link or copy here.
 There are some folks who report that writes to SD cards can be missed.
-I'm not sure that is write with how the linux kernel works.
+I'm not sure that is right with how the Linux kernel works.
 But I find it hard to come up with a good reason to run a RPi with a low-voltage power supply.
 If the board is having troubles, peripherals will likely have trouble.
 There will be lots of retries on anything from read/write to RAM to NICs to storage to much of anything else connected.

 For a Raspberry Pi 5 that I have, I'm so glad I got the Pironman 5 case for Christmas.
 With it, and a few other things, I've made the RPi 5 8GB model into a nice little dual display desktop.
 More on that experience later.
 For now, some hints/tips.